-Andrew, owner of Rainbow Beach Horse Rides enthusiastically mentioned that Rainbow Beach had featured on the front cover of the 2012 publication of “101 best beaches of Australia”.
-And the Huffington Post ranked it at number 5 in their article of “Nine of the Most Incredible Beaches in the World”
+Andrew, owner of Rainbow Beach Horse Rides enthusiastically mentioned that Rainbow Beach had been featured on the front cover of the 2012 publication of “101 best beaches of Australia”.
+And the Huffington Post ranked it at number 5 in their article “Nine of the Most Incredible Beaches in the World”

 That’s some pretty good creds right there!

 Andrew and his crew carefully matched us up with our horses, and little three-year-old Savannah even had her own horse, which was so cute, and was led along the beach by Andrew on his horse.
-She did awesome!
+She did awesomely!

 As did Kalyra who was also safely led.

 Of course, we declined the opportunity to trot or canter, and simply relaxed as we rode for 90 minutes up and down the beach.